- Contact IPO for an appointment with an IPO study abroad advisor

 - Have a quick question?
 Drop-in advising hours are Mon-Fri, 9:00-12:00, first come - first served

-- Watch for announcements of study abroad information fairs and small group presentations sponsored by IPO
+- Check frequently for announcements of study abroad information fairs and small group presentations sponsored by IPO

 - To be eligible for study abroad, a student must be at least 18 years of age and have completed one semester and at least 15 credits at time of application.